elgatosf/streamdeck-javascript-sdk/css/README.md

 ### Sample Property Inspector

-With these bits of information, we can create a working Property Inspector quickly.

-First of all, we need an input control to enter some data.
+We need an input control to enter data.
 In this example, we use an HTML `select` to send some values to the plugin.

 According to the documentation [above](broken-reference/), we add a `select` control to Property Inspector's `sdpi-wrapper`: